Telegram Channel vs Group: Which Earns More?

 Hybrid (channel + group)$25/mo$7,500/mo$12,500/mo

-The hybrid model commands a 25-50% price premium over a channel-only setup because you are delivering both content and community.
+The hybrid model commands a 25-50% premium because you are delivering both content and community.
 Members stay longer because they have two reasons to remain: the content they consume and the people they talk to.

 Setting Up the Hybrid